mvaganov/self/RESUME.md

 * Code explicit functionality rather than side effects, and /** document it */
 * Comments are good, code that describes itself is better.
 * Think about optimization now, but do the actual optimization later.
 * Just Prototype.
-And don't expect another shot at it.
+And don't expect another shot at it, so make it good!
-* Without clear goals you are wasting people's time.
+* Without clear goals you are wasting people's time, and we're made of time.
 * Refactor, Sooner rather than later; clean code grows into powerful code.
 * Disciplined, results oriented software development is always in style.
 * How most production code should be judged (in order):